tanmancan/action-setup-ssh-agent-key/README.md

   continue-on-error: true
 ```

-The second step should now be able to print the `SSH_AUTH_SOCK` and successfully ssh into Github.
+The second will now be print the `SSH_AUTH_SOCK` and successfully ssh into Github.

 ```
 /tmp/ssh-XXXXXXXXX/agent.XXXX
+...
 Hi user/testing!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```